 COEs have different goals and purposes (different departments for instance).
 The visual below shows some of the components that may be included when we work on standing up COEs for marketing operations.

 See how the COE practices flowing down to the decentralized units but also back up?
-This shows how effective feedback loops become established and how the COE understands what initiatives it may need to provide the greatest value.
-The COE coupled with good change management processes makes it a powerful marketing recourse.
+This shows how effective feedback loops are established to support the COE to provide the greatest value.
+The COE coupled with good change management processes makes it a powerful marketing resource.

 A few examples: